01 of 04

 Hiring a car and driver is recommended and facilitates easy touring of the region.
 From Jaipur, V Care Tours and Travel provide top quality car and driver services.
 Their cars are new and clean, and the very courteous drivers are uniformed and English speaking.
 If you don't have a car, you can explore by everything from horseback to bus.

 For an in-depth experience of the Shekhawati region, this Straight from the Art trip from Breakaway is recommended, departing from either Delhi or Jaipur.

 When to Go

 The main tourist season extends from October until March, when the weather is the coolest and driest.
 If you go in early February, you'll be able to catch the annual Shekhawati Festival that takes place in Nawalgarh.
+This festival is dedicated to showcasing the heritage of the region.
+Highlights include a handicrafts market, organic food court, cultural performances, and local games.
 Winter nights are cold though, so do pack warm clothing!Continue to 2 of 4 below.

 02 of 04